 Moved by Elders I. Sheen and Geo.
-H. Hilliard, that the names of Daniel Moved by Elder E. C. Briggs, that B. Rasey and R. Newkirk be taken
+H. Hilliard, that the names of Daniel Moved by Elder E. C. Briggs, that B. Rasey and R. Newkirk be taken that he had promised to accept their J. W. Briggs that Elder William D. labors as elders.

-Elder J. W. Briggs made some remarks touching the labors assigned El-Moved by Elders E. C. Briggs and ders R. Newkirk and Daniel B. Rasey, chosen and ordained an especial wit-approved them as men, from the fact that he had promised to accept their J. W. Briggs that Elder William D. labors as elders.
+Elder J. W. Briggs made some remarks touching the labors assigned El-Moved by Elders E. C. Briggs and ders R. Newkirk and Daniel B. Rasey, chosen and ordained an especial wit-lapproved them as men, from the fact